Siphonophore: Pneumatophores

 The presence of pneumatophores characterizes the subgroups Cystonectae and Physonectae.
 They are gas-filled floats that are located at the anterior end of the colonies in these species.
 They function to help the colonies maintain their orientation in water.
 In the Cystonectae subgroup, the pneumatophores have an additional function of assisting with flotation of the organisms.
 The siphonophores exhibiting the feature develop the structure in early larval development via invaginations of the flattened planula structure.
 Further observations of the siphonophore species Nanomia bijuga indicate that the pneumatophore feature potentially also functions to sense pressure changes and regulate chemotaxis in some species.

 Distribution and habitat

 Currently, the World Register of Marine Species (WoRMS) identifies 175 species of siphonophores.
 They can differ greatly in terms of size and shape, which largely reflects the environment that they inhabit.
 Siphonophores are most often pelagic organisms, yet level species are benthic.
-Smaller, warm-water siphonophores typically live in the epipelagic zone and use their tentacles to capture zooplankton and copepods.
+Smaller, warm water siphonophores typically live in the epipelagic zone and use their tentacles to capture zooplankton and copepods.
 Larger siphonophores live in deeper waters, as they are generally longer and more fragile and must avoid strong currents.
-They mostly feed on larger prey.
+They mostly feed on larger prey, such as small fishes or crustaceans.
 The majority of siphonophores live in the deep sea and can be found in all of the oceans.
 Siphonophore species rarely only inhabit one location.
 Some species, however, can be confined to a specific range of depths or an area of the ocean.